 hackernoon.com

-Hacker Noon is a self-serve open platform with 25,000+ contributing writers and over 100 million historical visitors.
-Submissions go through a light editorial review rather than a gatekeeping application process, which makes it one of the lower-friction channels on this list.
+Hacker Noon is a self-serve platform with 25,000+ contributing writers.
+Submissions go through a light editorial review rather than a full gatekeeping process.
 The audience skews technical: developers, security researchers, and practitioners who read critically.
+Long-form pieces, attack breakdowns, and original research perform well.
+Vendor-focused product posts do not.

 03Medium